 Prof. dr. Harry Fokkens

-Harry Fokkens studied Humans Geography at the Free University in Amsterdam and Prehistoric Archaeology at the State University in Groningen.
-In the past thirty years his research focussed on the Bronze Age and Iron Age in Northwest Europe.
-For more then twenty years he excavated Bronze and Iron Age settlements and cemeteries around the town of Oss (Netherlands).
-Those excavations are now in the final publication stage.
+Harry Fokkens studied Human Geography at the Free University in Amsterdam and Prehistoric Archaeology at the State University Groningen.
+For more than twenty years he excavated Bronze and Iron Age settlements and cemeteries around the town of Oss (Netherlands).
 This research formed the basis for many articles about Bronze Age cultural landscapes, including settlements and barrow cemeteries.

-In addition to settlements on the higher sandy soils of the southern Netherlands, the research focus has now shifted towards cultural landscapes of riverine and coastal lowlands.
-Recently a large project was funded (2011-2016) on the fossil Bronze Age landscapes of West-Frisia (the Farmers of the coast project).
-The aim of that project is to create a coherent image of the farmers and the farming practices in these coastal lowlands.
-The communication networks with other similar groups along the North sea cast is an important aspect of the project.
+In the last 15 years his research focus has shifted towards the Latae Neolithic and Bronze Age cultural landscapes of riverine and coastal lowlands.
+The Framers of the coast project (ended in 2018) studied the Bronze Age landscapes of West-Frisia.
+The aim of that project was to create a coherent image of the farmers and the farming practices in these coastal lowlands.
+The communication networks with other similar groups along the North sea cast was an important aspect of that project.

 External link: Harry Fokkens's personal homepage